-- (4) Global macro: This category includes 6 hedge fund that invest in over 100 financial markets.
+- (4) Global macro: This category includes 5 hedge fund that invest in over 100 financial markets.
 The funds are diversified and take long, short and spread positions.
 The fair values of the funds within this type have been determined using the NAV per share, which has been valued by the fund based on the characteristics of the underlying assets.
-These assets have a liquidity structure which ranges from 2 to 90 days. - (5) Equity long/short: This type includes investments in 3 hedge funds that invest both long and short primarily in U.S. and China common stocks.
+These assets have a liquidity structure which ranges from 5 to 90 days. - (5) Equity long/short: This type includes investments in 4 hedge funds that invest both long and short primarily in U.S. and Asian common stocks.
 Management of each hedge fund has the ability to shift investment from value to growth strategies, from small to large capitalization stocks, and from a net long position to a net short position.
 The fair values of the funds within this type have been determined using the NAV per share, which has been valued by the fund based on the characteristics of the underlying assets.
-Two funds have a two-year hard lockup and the other one has a one-year soft lock-up and require a 30 day to 60-day notice. - (6) Event-driven: This type includes investments of which 5 investments of which 2 are credit hedge funds.
+Two funds have a two-year hard lockup and the other one has a one-year soft lock-up and require a 30 day to 60 days notice. - (6) Event-driven: This type includes 6 investments of which 2 are credit hedge funds.
 These funds invest in equities and bonds of companies and governments at risk of or in the process of reorganizing to profit from economic, political, corporate and government-driven events.
-The other 3 funds are focused on merger arbitrage and assets across the capital structure.
+The other 4 funds are focused on merger arbitrage and assets across the capital structure.
 The fair values of the funds within this type have been determined using the NAV per share, which has been valued by the fund based on the characteristics of the underlying assets.
-The other funds have a 15 to 90-day liquidity structure. - (7) Relative value: This category includes 7 hedge funds with a liquidity structure between 30 and 90 days.
+The funds have a 15 to 90 days liquidity structure. - (7) Relative value: This category includes 8 hedge funds with a liquidity structure between 30 and 90 days.
 These funds invest in a wide range of strategies.
-The fair values of the funds within this type have been determined using the NAV per share, which has been valued by the fund based on the characteristics of the underlying assets. - (8) Opportunistic: Currently there are 3 hedge funds in this category, which invests in re-insurance for catastrophe risk (mostly hurricane and earthquake).
-Two funds have a quarterly redemption with a 90-day notice and the other has a semi-annual redemption with a 90-day notice.
+The fair values of the funds within this type have been determined using the NAV per share, which has been valued by the fund based on the characteristics of the underlying assets. - (8) Opportunistic: Currently there are 1 hedge fund in this category, which invests in re- insurance for catastrophe risk (mostly hurricane and earthquake).
+The fund has a quarterly redemption with a 90-day.
 The fair value of these funds has been determined using the NAV per share, which has been valued by the fund based on the characteristics of the underlying assets. - (9) Multi-asset: This category includes 1 diversified Hedge fund of funds.
 The fair value of the fund within this type has been determined using the NAV per share, which has been valued by the fund based on the characteristics of the underlying assets.